echogarden-project/echogarden/docs/Tasklist.md

 * Synthesize the given subtitle file and try to preserve the existing timing of cues, or even align to existing speech

 ### Recognition
-* Low latency recognition mode.
+* Low latency, streaming recognition mode.
 Make the partial transcription available as fast as possible
 * Live input / microphone recognition
 * Implement beam search for Whisper decoder
 * Implement beam search for Silero decoder